Skip to main content

 Manual mode requires UI integration to prompt the user for approvals:

-- Custom Integration: Implement your own approval handler via
+• Custom Integration: Implement your own approval handler via agent.setApprovalHandler()

-The system will wait for user input up to the configured timeout, then auto-deny if no response is received.
+The system will wait for user input up to the configured timeout.
+If no timeout is configured, the approval waits until a response is submitted or the host cancels the request.

 Approval Handlers